Free child care assistance Virginia.

 The subsidy program, with the application number below, is both family-focused and centered around the child.
 It is also fairly flexible.
 Virginia will allow individuals and families the ability to choose any legally operating child or day care facility.
 Be sure that who you select has been screened and was found eligible to participate in the assistance program.

-Note there is often a waiting list to this government subsidy.
+Note there is often a waiting list to this free government subsidy due to demand.
 Those who are eligible tend to be the following.